-- Place the call on hold using the previous procedures, and enter the phone number that you wish to dial or look it up in the Address Book. - 2.
-Press the \frown key to dial the second call.
+- 1. Place the call on hold using the previous procedures, and enter the phone number that you wish to dial or look it up in the Contact List. - 2.
+Press the \square key to dial the second call.

 When you have an active call and a call on hold, you may switch between the two calls, changing the one on hold to active and placing the other on hold.
-To switch between the two calls, simply press the Options soft key and select Swap.
+To switch between the two calls, press the Options soft key.
+Highlight Swap and press the Select soft key.
 The current call is placed on hold and the call on hold is reactivated so that you can continue conversing with that person.